BuddyLich/html_css_js_practices/part_11_to_part_20/part_16_drink_water/notes.md

 ### JavaScript:

-1. The use of `someDOMobject.nextElementSibling`
+1. The use of `someDOMobject.nextElementSibling`.
+It returns the next element, if this is the last one then return null.
+There are similar method called previousElementSibling and firstElementSibling.

+Note: it doesn't work on array